Yaskawa-Global/motoros2/doc/ros_api.md

 Type: [motoros2_interfaces/srv/StartTrajMode](https://github.com/yaskawa-global/motoros2_interfaces/blob/d6805d32714df4430f7db3d8ddc736c340ddeba8/srv/StartTrajMode.srv)

-Attempts to set cycle mode, enable servo drives, and activate trajectory mode, allowing the action server (`follow_joint_trajectory`, see below) to execute incoming `FollowJointTrajectory` action goals.
+Attempts to enable servo drives, activate trajectory mode, and set the job-cycle mode to allow execution of INIT_ROS.
+This allows the action server (`follow_joint_trajectory`, see below) to execute incoming `FollowJointTrajectory` action goals.

 Note: this service may fail if controller state prevents it from transitioning to trajectory mode.
 Inspect the `result_code` to determine the cause.